 Classical Education and the Trivium

-- The Grammar stage, during which children enjoy memorizing and soaking up large amounts of information even if they’re not sure what to do with that information.
-The speaker at this most recent practicum put it this way: “You can teach them eenie, meenie, miny, mo or amo, amas, amat — both are fun to them and they don’t care which rhyme you teach them.”
+- In the Grammar stage, children enjoy memorizing and soaking up large amounts of information even if they’re unsure what to do with it.
+An example often used is this: “You can teach them eenie, meenie, miny, mo or amo, amas, amat.
+Both are fun to them, and they don’t care which rhyme you teach them.”
 I’m not in any way implying that we shouldn’t teach our kids classic nursery rhymes and games, but their brains are amazingly supple, and we’ve found that our kids can learn eenie, meenie, miny, mo and amo, amas, amat (an example of Latin verb conjugation) without any trouble.
 If that information continues to be drilled during the elementary school years rather than just introduced once during a unit study and then forgotten, they will then be able to recall it without any trouble once they get to the next stage, which is…

-- And finally, the Rhetoric stage is the point where students can begin really applying what they’ve learned to form their own thoughts and opinions, to teach others and to actually put it into practice.
+- And finally, the Rhetoric stage is the point where students can begin really applying what they’ve learned to form their own thoughts and opinions, to teach others, and actually put it into practice.

 Classical Education and the Integration of Subjects